Andyshy/summer/README.md

 Usage
 -----
-The summer library enables you to quickly complete daily reports.
+The summer library enables you to quickly completes daily reports.

 ```python
 import summer